adamcrowe/dev-notes/Engineering/debugging.md

 * Proofread your question and edit for brevity and clarity

 ## 4. Ask your question
+* Then...
-* If you figure out the answer before anyone can respond, tell everyone you've asked
+* If you find an answer before anyone responds, tell everyone you've asked
 * Thank each person that helped you to investigate and fix the problem

-## References
+# References
 * [Gordon Zhu: How to be great at asking coding questions](https://medium.com/@gordon_zhu/how-to-be-great-at-asking-questions-e37be04d0603)